Abel Douglass

 Abel Douglass (1841–1908) was an American whaling captain.

-Douglass born in 1841 in Maine as part of a seafaring maritime family.
+Douglass was born in 1841 in Maine as part of a seafaring family.

 Career

 In the 1860s, Douglass partnered with James Dawson.
 The Dawson and Douglass Whaling Company worked off the coast of British Columbia.
 The non-Native whaling industry in British Columbia began when Dawson and Douglass took eight whales from Saanich Inlet in 1868.

 Dawson and Douglass founded Whaletown in 1869 as a whaling station on Cortes Island.
 The Whaletown operation was later moved to what is now called Whaling Station Bay on Hornby Island; the Dawson and Douglass Company merged with the Lipsett Whaling Company to form the British Columbia Whaling Company, but the company closed in 1871.

 Personal life

 Douglass had a common-law relationship with Maria Mahoi, who was of Hawaiian and First Nations descent; they lived with their seven children on Saltspring Island.
 Mahoi later married George Fisher and moved to Russell Island.